Youth fighting 'superbug' infection from Los Angeles outbreak

 The two infected scopes were immediately removed from use for return to the manufacturer, Olympus Medical Systems Group.
 Olympus did not immediately respond to requests for comment.

-California's public health department said no other hospitals in the state have seen a similar outbreak.

-(Additional reporting by Brendan Pierson in New York; Editing by Jonathan Oatis and Nick Macfie)
+(Additional reporting by Brendan Pierson in New York; Editing by Jonathan Oatis)